carolinecerussi/Caro-Coffee/README.md

 # Description:

-An inventory tracker for Larry's coffee bean business.
-You can see a list of coffee bean types and click each type to see more information about it.
-You can sell coffee bean bags that may be broken up for a partial purchase, and see a difference in the coffee bean weight after beans are sold.
-It is also possible to create a new coffee bean type form where you can input any information such as name, origin, roast etc.
+This application is an inventory tracker for a coffee roaster's business.
+It has CRUD functionality- allowing the user to create a new type of coffee bean, including a full description with a few different properties.
+When adding the new type, you are redirected to the home page, where you will see the name of the new coffee bean in a list format.
+Click each to see information - including bean name, origin, roast level, flavor description, price per pound, and quantity.
+A sell method changes the quantity -1 each time a bag is sold.
+At any time, you can edit the information within the coffee bean type, or delete the whole object altogether from the log.

 # Technologies Used: